horeaporutiu/VSCodeTutorial/README.md

 The extension will do some work, and then you should see in the bottom-right corner that the contract was successfully instantiated.
 Hooray!!

 ## Step 6.
-Import certificate and key
+Importing the certificate and key
 ![packageFile](/docs/gitPull.gif)

 At this point, we need to start interacting a bit more closely with our